otherpaco/ava-denali-testnet-on-raspi4/README.md

 ohmyzsh top config for zsh
 byobu good shell if you use ssh as it runs even when you disconnect

+from her on I ALWAYS start byobu in my shell so when I get disconnected the process keeps om running and when I come back and type byobu I am where I left, except for reboots of the Pi.

 ## GECKO

 I follow mostly this one